liamhendricks/cellblock/readme.md

 ## More about Mutable objects

 Mutable objects are automatically reparented to a new Cell if they get closer to a that cell.
+You have control over which objects are affected by this reparenting behavior by which nodes are returned in the `Cell`'s `get_mutable()` method.
+By default, all nodes that are children of the Objects or Characters nodes will be returned by `get_mutable()`, and auto reparented to the closest node.

-### Caviats
+### Caviats and Known Issues

 - 'Cell space' and 'world space' are decoupled from each other, so changing the grid_size and cell_size properties will not mess up the positioning of your cells.
 However, changing these properties might mean that your coordinates become 'invisible' to the grid.
 I.e, it is possible to create a large grid of, say, 1000, 50, 1000.
 Then create a cell at a very high number.
 Then if you change the grid_size to be lower than that cell vertex, it will be unreachable.
+Additionally, changing the size of the grid or the size of cells drastically, may necessitate changing cells to belong in different coordinates.
+Otherwise the world position of the cell would be too far from the cell coordinates and it could result in cells getting loaded to soon, or not soon enough.

-- As you are editing cells, the `Cell` scene gets added to the tree.
+- As you are editing cells, the `Cell` scene gets added to the editor scene tree.
 If you save the scene and forget to press 'Clear Active'.
 That active `Cell` scene in the editor will be attached to the scene in-game, which is likely not desired behavior.
-Make sure to 'Clear Active' after you are done editing so this doesn't happen, until I can figure out a better way of dealing with this :/
+Make sure to 'Clear Active' after you are done editing so this doesn't happen, until I can figure out a better way of dealing with this :/.
+In my personal project that uses this addon, I have a function in my world.gd script that just removes all the nodes that accidentally got saved, but surely there is a more graceful way of handling this.

 - When you save a `Cell` scene using the editor tool, it saves the actual scene in the file system.
 This means that if you have that scene open in another editor tab, it will override it and you will lose progress in that tab.
 I think there is a way to inspect other editor tab scenes, so I think I can fix this by just prompting the user to save and close that tab (like the engine editor does in this kind of scenario) so this will likely get fixed in the future.

+### Future Updates and Features

+- Create implementations of the rest of the `LoadStrategy` classes.
+- Gracefully handle editor cells that get saved during development.
+- When updating grid_size or cell_size, calculate new coordinates for cells based on new nearest cell.

 ## LICENCE